bella2391/FMC_Plugin/README.md

 # Spigot Plugin
-This is the plugin using into FMC Server.<br>
+This is the plugin being used at FMC Server.<br>
 This is now in stage of development.